 APA Citation Examples.
 This site, from the University of Maryland, provides clear and concise guidelines for citing sources in the APA style.

-APA (American Psychological Association) Citation Style.
-An excellent overview of the APA citation style from Cornell University.
+Citation Fox: APA.
+An excellent overview of the APA citation style from the University of Albany (SUNY) Library.

 Documention Guidelines for Citing Sources and Avoiding Plagiarism.
 A comprehensive resource from Duke University Libraries on citing sources using APA, Chicago, MLA, Turabian, and CSE citation styles.
 This site also includes information on how to avoid plagiarism.